DennisSchulmeister/MiniClavier/puredata/wavetables/README.md

 series is formed between the highest note of the target octave and the Nyquist frequency (PD's sample rate divided by two).

-The subdirectories contain pre-computed wavetables generated with program.
+The subdirectories contain pre-computed wavetables generated with the program.
 The wavetables span one octave each, starting from MIDI note 0, minus the last note that would start the next octave: